 South West in Bloom is the name of the local area’s regional heats of Britain in Bloom.
 The communities participating in this come from Bristol, Cornwall, Devon, West Dorset, Somerset, South Gloucestershire and most of Wiltshire.

 Again, communities from these areas compete against each other based on their electoral roll population size.
 The competition follows the same judging criteria as the national finals.

 As well as the City of Bath, there are also various towns and villages entering the South West in Bloom competition from the Bath and North East Somerset district.

 For further information on South West in Bloom visit their website.

-This ‘sister campaign’ to In Bloom was launched by the RHS in 2006 to reward voluntary groups that want to ‘clean up and green up’ their areas.
+This ‘sister campaign’ to In Bloom was launched by the RHS in 2006 to reward voluntary and community groups that want to ‘clean up and green up’ their areas.
 A group can enter this, even if the wider community in which the project is based does not enter Britain In Bloom.
-At present there are over 100 ‘It’s Your Neighbourhood’ projects in Bath and North East Somerset.
-For further information click here.
+At present there are over 50 ‘It’s Your Neighbourhood’ projects in Bath and North East Somerset.

 For more information on the "Its your neighbourhood" scheme visit the South West in Bloom website.